WillNess210/CUCPC-Tank-Game-Engine/README.md

 ## Bot Output - for each turn
-Your program must output a string of valid commands to take part of in a single turn.
+Your program must output a string of valid commands for a single turn.
 Possible outputs are:
 Spawn a unit: SPAWN type : type is an integer, 0 for a Rover, 1 for a Tank
 Move a unit: MOVE id x y : id, x, y are all integers.
-Bot must be within 50 units of desired target position.
+Rovers must be within 75 units of desired target position, Tanks must be within 50 units of the desired target position.
 Fire a unit: FIRE id x y : id, x, y are all integers.
 Tank must be within 75 units of desired target position.
 A tank may not MOVE & FIRE on same turn.
+Do nothing: IDLE : If you'd like to not do any other commands, you can do this

 Ex:
 ```
 SPAWN 0,SPAWN 0,MOVE 2 394 600,FIRE 3 400 450